Photo by Monkey Business Images via Canva.com

 Although there is general language in the document, the lease is individualized for each rental transaction.
 Customization to consider:

-- Rental payments: amount, due date, how payment is made, penalties for late payment, what does rent include? (lawn care, HOA fees, etc.)
+- Rental payments: amount, due date, method of payment, penalties for late payment, and what is included in the rent? (lawn care, HOA fees, etc.)

-- Renter’s insurance: require proof before final agreement, how much coverage is required.
+- Renter’s insurance: require proof before the final agreement and describe how much coverage is required.

 - Availability dates: move-in date, length of the agreement, option to renew.

-- Pet policy: deposit amount, how many animals, and what kind, cleaning required.
+- Pet policy: deposit amount, how many and type of animals, and what kind of cleaning is required.

 - Subleasing: whether or not prohibited and under what conditions.